wearefine/frob-core/README.md

 ### Breakpoints

-Available from `FCH.bp`.
+These defaults are available from `FCH.bp`.
 Returns boolean.
+They can be appended, overwritten, or removed entirely when declaring options.

 | Accessor | Description |
 |---|---|